 G. Notwithstanding any other provision of this Contract, the Union agrees that the State may implement new policies or change existing ones in such as transit subsidies, vanpool/carpool incentives, walking/biking incentives, parking, parking fees, hours of work, and other actions to meet the goals of transportation incentives.
 The State agrees to notify and meet-and-confer regarding the impact of such new or changed policies.

-Each department shall establish, implement, and maintain a Workplace Violence Prevention Program.
+Each department shall establish, implement, and maintain a Workplace Violence and Bullying Prevention Program.
 The program shall be in writing and distributed and/or made available to all employees.

 B. Commute Mitigation

-1. Parking Lot Waiting Process – For purposes of allocating available parking spaces to CalEPA employees when spaces are not available, the following priority order shall be used: 1) handicapped, 2) car/vanpools and shared permits with at least two CalEPA employees, and 3) all others, on a first come first served basis, without exceptions.
+- Parking Lot Waiting List – For purposes of allocating available parking spaces to CalEPA employees who were not assigned a lottery number on August 3, 2000, the following priority order shall be used after September 1, 2000: 1) disabled, 2) car/vanpools and shared permits with at least two CalEPA employees, and 3) all others, on a first come first served basis, without exceptions.

 D. Bicycle Transportation

-1. Bicycle Storage Assignments – Bicycle storage shall be assigned based on commute days, by lottery numbers, and in accordance with the following priority: 1) five days per week, 2) four days per week, and 3) three days per week.
+2. Bicycle Storage Assignments – Bicycle storage shall be assigned based on commute days, by lottery numbers, and in accordance with the following priority: 1) five days per week, 2) four days per week, and 3) three days per week.
+CalEPA shall notify each bicyclist of storage arrangements beginning October 1, 2000.
 Advance acceptance of the storage assignment may be submitted to appropriate administrative officials.
 After assignments are final at each bicycle storage area, each employee may then request to be placed on a waiting list for specific bicycle storage areas.
 Placement on a waiting list shall be based on a first come, first served basis.
 Upon satisfactory proof of the need for such accommodation, bicycle commuters who require special needs accommodations shall have priority over all others commuting the same number of days per week.

-3. Storage Fee Reimbursement – Employees who commute to and from work by bicycle at least three days per week shall be eligible for reimbursement of up to $15.00 per month of the fee charged for bicycle parking only if the facilities in the new building are fully utilized.
+3. City Storage Fee Reimbursement – Employees who commute to and from work by bicycle at least three days per week shall be eligible for reimbursement of the fee charged by the City for bicycle parking until the bicycle storage facilities in the new building are available for use, and afterwards, if the facilities in the new building are fully utilized.